burger

 2. Click on the Settings icon at the top right.

-3. Check or select the email address in question from the dropdown menu on the left sidebar.
+3. Check or select the relevant email address from the dropdown menu on the left sidebar.

 1. Click here to access the management of your product on the Infomaniak Manager (need help?).